On this page:

 Learn to construct, renovate, erect and repair buildings and other structures made of wood, wood substitutes, steel and other materials.

-You'll work in residential, commercial or industrial jobs reading drawings or getting instructions before doing layout, materials selection, planning sequences and methods of work.
-You'll measure and mark materials before cutting and shaping materials, join your materials with nails, screws, bolts or glue and check to make sure your work is level, square, plumb and the right size, shape and location.
+For residential, commercial or industrial jobs, you’ll read drawings and instructions before doing layout, materials selection, planning sequences and methods of work.
+You'll measure and mark materials before cutting and shaping them.
+You’ll join your materials with nails, screws, bolts or glue and check to make sure your work is level, square, plumb and the right size, shape and location.

 In residential work, you will crib basements, build house frameworks, walls, roofs, exterior and interior finishes, and install doors, windows, flooring, cabinets, stairs, handrails, panelling and moulding.
 You may work with renovations, where you will repair and remodel existing structures.